-In response to a query on whether the Council had funds to prop up a failing school, Councillor Finch pointed out that, once the school was built, its revenue would come on the basis of pupil numbers, so whether it thrived or not would depend on its success at attracting pupils.
+In response to a query on whether the Council had funds to prop up a failing school, Councillor Finch pointed out that, once the school was built, its revenue would come on the basis of pupils numbers, so whether it thrived or not would depend on its success at attracting pupils.

-If the school became an academy before any decision to rebuild was made, then the school would receive separate funding, and the capital would still be available to Essex.
-14 November 2013 17 Minutes
+If the school was rebuilt and then became an academy, the money would be lost to the County Council; if the school became an academy before any decision to rebuild was made, then the school would receive separate funding, and the capital would still be available to Essex.